TylerW546/ConwaysGOL/README.md

 # Keybinds:

-Scroll to zoom in/out
+Scroll to zoom in/out\n
-P to pause
+P to pause\n
-U to unpause
+U to unpause\n
-WASD to move around
+WASD to move around\n
-Click to manually invert a square, can't click and drag though (some bugs were happening when I tried to make it so you could)
+Click to manually invert a square\n
-1 to fill square at mouse cursor, can hold it and drag the mouse to draw 2 to kill square at mouse cursor
+1 to fill square at mouse cursor, can hold it and drag the mouse to draw\n 2 to kill square at mouse cursor\n